Twisted holographic superconductors in external magnetic field: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we initiated a systematic study of the role of NC gauge field theory in a holographic description of condensed matter systems, in particular, holographic superconductors.
 We focused on $(2+1)$- and $(3+1)$-dimensional models of holographic superconductors (or, more accurately, charged superfluids) with established gravitational bulk actions.
 Working in the probe limit, we applied a NC twist deformation of the bulk fields and promoted the classical bulk action into a NC action invariant under deformed gauge transformations.
-We used a special kind of twist adapted to the isometries of the background black hole bulk geometry that only affects the gauge-matter sector, leaving the metric intact.
-The goal was to see how this Killing twist transformation in the bulk is reflected in the dual boundary system through phase-transition parameters such as the critical magnetic field.
-Using mainly numerical methods for solving the relevant field equations, we showed that critical behavior indeed depends on the parameter of noncommutativity, e.g. the NC parameter can reduce the value of the critical magnetic field.
-As can be seen from the numerical results obtained, the modification of the critical relations shows a clear sign of a continuous deformation depending on the strength of the NC parameter.
+We used a special kind of twist adapted to the isometries of the background black hole geometry that only affects the gauge-matter sector, leaving the metric intact.
+The goal was to see how this Killing twist transformation in the bulk is reflected in the dual boundary system through condensation parameters such as the critical magnetic field.
+Using mainly numerical methods for solving the relevant field equations, we showed that critical behavior indeed depends on the parameter of noncommutativity.
+As the obtained results clearly indicate, by varying the NC parameter, we can continuously change the value of the critical magnetic field for a given temperature.
+The NC twist also deforms the holographic dictionary.